STS 1. The Public Life of Science and Technology. 4 Units.

 STS 191.
 Introduction to Research in STS.
 4 Units.

 This seminar introduces key analytical approaches and methodologies in STS, as well as basic tools for conducting original research in STS.
 Students survey a series of influential empirical studies; identify productive questions of their own interest; and explore how to pursue them through strong research design.
 Research proposal as final assignment.
-Preference to STS juniors; others require consent of instructor.
+Preference to STS juniors and those seeking Interdisciplinary Honors in STS; others require consent of instructor.
 The final proposal can serve as an honors prospectus for students who seek to participate in the STS honors program.

 STS 199.
 Independent Study.
 1-5 Unit.